wp-plugins/cpanel-manager-from-worpit/readme.txt

 = FTP =

 *	View a list of all FTP users.
+*	Add a new FTP user
-*	Add a new FTP users
+*	Add new FTP users in bulk.
-*	Delete multiple FTP users
+*	Delete FTP users in bulk (with option to remove ftp directories)

 With it (in time) you will be able to perform many convenient functions from within your WordPress site that you would otherwise need to log into your cPanel to do.